-Below the navigation bar, you'll see the control bar.
-This series of buttons alters the content or sort order of the list below it.
-While you're editing a list, this bar may also show available actions.
+Below the navigation bar, you'll see a series of buttons that alter the content or sort order of the list below it.
+While you're editing a list, this bar may also show available actions, and it may scroll left and right if needed to display all of the options.